alexcasalboni/aws-lambda-power-tuning/README.md

 Please note that the total execution time should stay below 300 seconds (5 min), which is the default timeout.
 You can easily estimate the total execution timeout based on the average duration of your functions.
 For example, if your function's average execution time is 5 seconds and you haven't enabled `parallelInvocation`, you should set `totalExecutionTimeout` to at least `num * 5`: 50 seconds if `num=10`, 500 seconds if `num=100`, and so on.
 If you have enabled `parallelInvocation`, usually you don't need to tune the value of `totalExecutionTimeout` unless your average execution time is above 5 min.
 If you have a sleep between invocations set, you should include that in your timeout calculations.

 ## How to execute the state machine

 You can execute the state machine manually or programmatically, see the documentation [here](README-EXECUTE.md).

-You can execute the state machine manually or programmatically, see the documentation [here](README-EXECUTE.md).